 September: Two new faculty join the Department.
-Daehwan Kim is Assistant Professor of Bioinformatics.
+Daehwan Kim is Assistant Professor of Bioinformatics and CPRIT Scholar.
 After receiving his Ph.D. in Computer Science at the University of Maryland, Kim served as a postdoctoral research fellow at the Johns Hopkins University Center for Computational Biology.
 Both trainings were with Steven Salzberg.
 Kim's research is focused on development of algorithms and software to rapidly and accurately analyze data generated by high-throughput next generation sequencers.

 Satwik Rajaram has joint appointment as an Assistant Professor in the Departments of Bioinformatics and Pathology.
 Rajaram received his Ph.D. from the University of Illinois at Urbana-Champaign in statistical physics and then worked in the joint research program of Drs.
 Steven Altschuler and Lani Wu at the University of California, San Francisco.
 Rajaram seeks to understand the origins and impact of cellular heterogeneity on tissue organization in cancer through machine learning and quantitative molecular biology